Kalutara District: Geography

-Kalutara District is located in the south west of Sri Lanka and has an area of 1598 km2.
-It is bounded by Colombo District from north, Ratnapura District from east, Galle District from south, and by the Indian Ocean from west.
+Kalutara District is located in the south-west of Sri Lanka and has an area of 1598 km2.
+It is bounded by Colombo District in the north, Ratnapura District in the east, Galle District in the south, and the Indian Ocean in the west.

 Administrative units

 Kalutara District is divided into 14 Divisional Secretary's Division (DS Divisions), each headed by a Divisional Secretary (previously known as an Assistant Government Agent).
 The DS Divisions are further sub-divided into 762 Grama Niladhari Divisions (GN Divisions).

 Demographics

 Population

 Kalutara District's population was 1,217,260 in 2012.
 The majority of the population are Sinhalese, with a minority Sri Lankan Moor and Sri Lankan Tamil population.